Money on Tour

 It is possible to get foreign currency at the airport, but they usually charge more than your bank and if there is a lot of traffic on the way to the airport on the day we depart, there may not be time to visit a currency exchange kiosk.

 When in Europe, using a credit or debit card at an ATM is the easiest and best way to get cash.
-In a pinch, can also get cash at banks and at the front desk at most hotels, but they usually charge a commission or have a poor exchange rate.
+In a pinch, you can also get cash at banks and at the front desk at most hotels, but they usually charge a commission or have a poor exchange rate.

 Nerdwallet Information on getting Foreign Currency